What level of education should a prevention advisor have?

 Equalised employees

 This calculation also refers to Article 2, §1, second paragraph, 1°, (b) to (e) of the Law of August 4, 1996 on the welfare of workers in the performance of their work.
-This article describes the categories of persons who are equivalent to employees, and they are also included in the calculation.
+This article describes the categories of persons who are assimilated to employees, and they are also included in the calculation.

 These categories include: